Creating a MySQL® cluster

 Creating a multi-host cluster

-To create a multi-host Managed Service for MySQL® cluster, provide as many --host
+To create a multi-host Managed Service for MySQL® cluster, provide the --host parameter for each host in your cluster.

-Create a Managed Service for MySQL® cluster with the following test characteristics:
+Create a Managed Service for MySQL® cluster with the following test specifications:

 -